github/docs/content/admin/monitoring-and-managing-your-instance/updating-the-virtual-machine-and-physical-resources/increasing-storage-capacity.md

 ## Requirements and recommendations

-{% note %}
+> [!NOTE]

-**Note:** Before resizing any storage volume, put your instance in maintenance mode.{% ifversion ip-exception-list %} You can validate changes by configuring an IP exception list to allow access from specified IP addresses. {% endif %} For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode)."
+> Before resizing any storage volume, put your instance in maintenance mode.{% ifversion ip-exception-list %} You can validate changes by configuring an IP exception list to allow access from specified IP addresses. {% endif %} For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode)."

-{% endnote %}

 ### Minimum recommended requirements